 I don’t claim to be an expert, but I have done a lot of research and collected some of the most stand-out facts about Pride and created a nice little infographic for you all - so sit back and enjoy!

 Did you learn anything new because I certainly did!
-Unfortunately, there was any room to expand on some of those points or add several more (and those of you who read this weekly blog, know I love to write plenty - oops, sorry for that 😂!)
+Unfortunately, there wasn't any room to expand on some of those points or add several more (and those of you who read this weekly blog, know I love to write plenty - oops, sorry for that!)
 So, I will now go into a little more detail about some of the facts and add a sprinkle more!

 The Stonewall Inn, was a gay bar in the Greenwich Village of New York.
 Gay bars were constantly raided by police because it was illegal to engage in any form of gay behaviour in public, which included dancing with someone of the same sex - how ridiculous!
 The powerful owners of the Stonewall Inn were the Genovese crime family and they paid for New York’s Sixth Police Precinct to ignore the illegal activities going on in their bar and for tip offs to planned raids.